neherlab/covid19_scenarios/data/README.md

 At least one of `suspectedCasesMarch1st` and `importsPerDay` needs to be non-zero.
 Otherwise there is no outbreak (good news in principle, but not useful for exploring scenarios).

+## Quick Start

+#### Run natively

+Install the requirements:

+- pipenv

+Then type in your terminal `pipenv install` This should recreate the required python environment To enter the environment, type `pipenv shell`

 ## License